Updated June 8, 2023

-Internal Interview – “When presented with an open door in your job, drive a Mack truck through it” says none other than battle-tested leader, author, and speaker Miles Anthony Smith.
+“When presented with an open door in your job, drive a Mack truck through it,” says the battle-tested leader, author, and speaker Miles Anthony Smith.
 Why not?
-There are many people who work diligently in the office, even overtime – without get recognized or noticed.
-So, if opportunity comes knocking at your door, do not hesitate.
+Many people work diligently in the office, even overtime – without getting recognized or noticed.
+So, if an opportunity comes knocking at your door, do not hesitate.

-You have been through the interview when you got hired for the company, right?
-What is the big deal about doing it all over again now, when you already know the company?
-If you are thinking on those lines, know that, this is the mistake many employees make when they are facing the internal interview.
-Since, the interviewer is someone they see around the water cooler or the cafeteria, they do not take the interview seriously, thus jeopardizing a good promotion that would have worked in their favour if their prepared for the interview meticulously.
+You were through the interview when you got hired by the company, right?
+What is the big deal about doing it all over again when you already know the company?
+If you are thinking along those lines, know that this is the mistake many employees make when facing an internal interview.
+Since the interviewer is someone they see around the water cooler or the cafeteria, they do not take the interview seriously, thus jeopardizing a good promotion that would have worked in their favor.

-No matter how familiar or friendly your superiors are, when it comes to interviewing you for a higher position, they can grill you like a first-time applicant for the job.
-That is what they are hired to do, and they will know their job.
+No matter how familiar or friendly your superiors are, they can grill you like a first-time applicant when interviewing you for a higher position.
 The question is, will you be ready for this?
-Or did you just take this as a routine procedure before you get your promotion letter?
+Or did you take this as a routine before getting your promotion letter?

-Since your company knows you, the internal interview is going to be different from a job application interview.
-The judges cannot be taken for a ride since they know your flaws.
-On the other hand, they cannot be surprised with your skill or talent since they know about that very well too.
-When you applied for the job they knew you only through the information you provided them through your resume.
-Now, after your tenure as an employee of the company, you have shown them the value of those certificates, your work ethics and principals, your adaptability, and creative ability to handle issues.
-Also they are familiar with your temperament and characteristics, hence they already have some predisposition towards you which can either be positive or negative.
-The challenge is to brand yourself and create a package that can be tempting for anyone to take.
+Since your company knows you, the internal interview will differ from a job application interview.
+The judges know your flaws, so they won’t be surprised by your skill or talent.
+When you applied for the job, they knew you only through the information you provided them through your resume.
+After your tenure as an employee of the company, you have shown them the value of those certificates, your work ethics and principles, your adaptability, and your creative ability to handle issues.
+Also, they are familiar with your temperament and characteristics; hence they already have some perception towards you which can either be positive or negative.
+The challenge is to brand yourself and create a package that can be tempting.

-- Consult and seek counselling from your boss
+- Consult and seek counseling from your boss

 - Ensure you are making a right choice